kakhavk/dbutils/README.md

 Database Utilities
 ==============================================

-Access MySQL, PostgreSQL using PDO
+Access and Manage MySQL or PostgreSQL database using PHP Data Objects (PDO)

 ==============================================